 Good affiliates are getting dozens of emails every day and only respond to the most enticing and best offers.
 The best chance you have to land one of these good affiliates is to have enticing offers in your emails.

 But don't just stop at one email.
 Keep reaching out until you get a response.
-I like to use a five email sequence spread out over three weeks and sent out at different times of each workday.
+I like to use a five-email sequence spread out over three weeks and sent out at different times of each workday.
 Everybody's inbox works a little bit differently, so having this variety means your email could be #55 one day, but email #3 the next.
 The use of different outbound prospecting tools can make this step easier as they allow you to schedule follow-up emails automatically.

 My favorite part about affiliate marketing is the relationships I've built throughout the years.
 Every partner that isn’t a good fit for your program today could potentially be a good partner for a different brand in the future.